merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 Once you have your genomes storage ready, you can use the program `anvi-pan-genome` to run the actual pangenomic analysis.
 This is the simplest form of this command:

 {% highlight bash %}
-$ anvi-pan-genome -g MY-GENOMES.h5 -J PROJECT_NAME
+$ anvi-pan-genome -g MY-GENOMES.h5 -n PROJECT_NAME
 {% endhighlight %}

 When you run it, `anvi-pan-genome`,